A Quick Note About CARE

 CARE Counseling is a clinic focused on “Building a Community to Strengthen the Community.”
-We focus on the training, development, and sustainability of our team so that CARE’s clinicians are grounded and supported to provide the best services for the community at large.
+We focus on the training, development, and sustainability of our team so that CARE’s clinicians are grounded and supported to provide the best possible services for the community at large.
 Our clinicians provide counseling and support for individuals of all ages, families, and couples from diverse backgrounds and symptom presentations.
 The clinic is multidisciplinary with clinicians with backgrounds in psychology, social work, and marriage and family therapy.

 Specific learning opportunities include:

-Efficient and Accurate Clinical Writing Skills: Writing diagnostic assessments (along with how to accurately diagnose), jointly developing and executing treatment plans grounded in theory, and documenting progress in daily notes and treatment summaries.
+Efficient and Accurate Clinical Writing Skills: Writing diagnostic assessments (along with learning how to accurately diagnose), jointly developing and executing treatment plans grounded in theory, and documenting progress in daily notes and treatment summaries.

-Coordination of Care: Becoming skillful at care coordination including contact with schools, county workers, psychiatrists, and other systems involved with the client/family.
+Coordination of Care: Becoming skillful at care coordination, including contact with schools, county workers, psychiatrists, and other systems involved with the client/family.

 Additional benefits when you’re on CARE’s team as a student: